Skip to Content

 • The scientific quality of the project proposal, and

-• The contribution the project and acquired expertise could make to the industry.
+• The contribution that the project and acquired expertise could make to the industry.

 • South African citizens who qualify to register for a Master’s or Doctorate degree.